adam-squared/pypes/README.md

         )
     ```

-3. Run your pipeline script and crunch your data
+4. Run your script to execute the pipeline!

     ```bash
     python my_pipeline_script.py
     ```